Dewalt-arch/pimpmyadlab/readme.md

  - Reboot the vm
  - Copy pimpmyadlab.ps1 to the vm

-Each run will require :
+Each run will require the following :
 - start / run / cmd (as administrator)
 - powershell -ep bypass
 - cd \to\where\you\saved\the\script